 Some things to keep in mind:

 Both pregnant and breast-feeding women require extra energy, so it’s vital to ensure that you’re eating enough.
-The 8-Week Program sees participants wean off snacks by Week 7, shifting to a three-meals-a-day-only style of eating.
+The 8-Week Program sees participants wean off snacks, shifting to a three-meals-a-day-only style of eating.
 This may not apply to you.
 Extreme decreases in energy intake can cause problems with foetal growth and milk production.

 Be sure to include plenty of starchy carbohydrates (such as sweet potato, potato, pumpkin, swedes, oats, rice, bread etc.) at each meal.
 Monitor your energy levels and milk production.
 If there is a dip, try increasing your portions of carbohydrates at each meal and keep a record of changes.